 - Continuous forecasts of the finish date for each deliverable in your project.

 - Continuous forecasts on when the project will end.

 Time modeling is also known as ‘duration‑based scheduling’ or ‘project schedules without resources’.
 For more, see: Overview Courses or Overview Certification.

 - A copy of the textbook 'Forecast Scheduling with Microsoft Project Online 2018'.

 Each participant will receive:

-- An electronic certificate with 12 PDUs (live-online and self-paced classes) or 14 PDUs (in-person class) upon completion of the course
+- An electronic certificate with 12 PDUs (live-online and self-paced classes) upon completion of the course

 - An opportunity to earn the 'Forecast Scheduler – Time Modeling' certificate of competency and earn an additional 20 PDUs (see Certification for more information)